 - Honey Bunny book – one of our favorite books of all time

 - Baby bear socks – These are the best baby socks, they don’t fall off or cause really deep ankle marks like other baby socks can.
-Available in blue and pink colors.
+Available in other colors, like butterflies.

 Inside of the Easter eggs